Swelling of the Ear (Aural Hematoma) in Cats and Dogs

 - Seek veterinary advice for help managing these common underlying conditions.

-Treatment of an Aural Hematoma
+Treatment of an Ear Hematoma in Dogs and Cats

 Aural hematomas can be challenging to treat.
 There are several common approaches that your vet will discuss with you.
 The least invasive approach is to leave the affected ear alone to see if it heals by itself.
 Unfortunately, the pet might continue to shake their head and healing may not occur.
 Some of the cases that do heal result in a “cauliflower-ear” appearance.